JohnVinyard/music-synthesis/README.md

 # TODO
 - multiscale with conditioned disc channels
 - multiscale with no conv transpose
+- multiscale w/out re/decompose
 - multiscale with filterbank generator and disc
 - multiscale with filterbank + filtered noise

+- think about what it means that multiscale formulation performs well on this many speakers (i.e. it also performs well on TIMIT)

 - DDSP generator with multiscale disc
-- think about what it means that multiscale formulation performs well on this many speakers (i.e. it also performs well on TIMIT)
+- DDSP generator with linear-spaced filters and multiscale disc

 - FilterBank with mel scale